dapr/quickstarts/hello-kubernetes/README.md

 ⌛  Making the jump to hyperspace...
 ✅  Deploying the Dapr Operator to your cluster...
 ✅  Success!
 Dapr has been installed.
-To verify, run 'kubectl get pods -w' in your terminal
+To verify, run 'dapr status -k' in your terminal.
+To get started, go here: https://aka.ms/dapr-getting-started
 ```

 ## Step 2 - Create and configure a state store